mismosmi/trek/README.md

 ## Backend
 A clean and minimalistic php-backend consisting of:
 + SqlDb: manages database access
-+ Api: handles ajax calls, receives inserted and altered table data, outputs rendered table rows
++ Api: handles ajax calls
 + Page: renders page head, navigation and other common elements
 + Database: contains tables and views
-+ Table: contains table information
++ Table: contains table information (Columns)
-+ View: renders tables, contains code for calculated fields
++ View: a view into one or more tables without its own sql table

 ## Frontend
 A very minimalistic frontend based on [bulma.io](bulma.io) for style and javascript/jquery for: